 Throughout Kerry there are many great restaurants and also some famous pubs and from time to time we will do features on some of these.

 Kerry is a great choice of destination whether for a few days or a few weeks.
-The only advice we would give to intending visitors is arrange your accommodation well in advance.
+In this Visitor Guide to County Kerry, the only advice we would give to intending visitors is arrange your accommodation well in advance.
 Especially at peak times (July and August) or when there is a big event happening, accommodation can be fully booked very quickly.
 This applies particularly to Killarney, Dingle, Tralee and Listowel.